Cardinal Well-foundedness and Choice: Cardinal Representatives

 Let $C$ be the class of cardinal numbers defined in the standard way.
 In \cite{Pin74}, Pincus defines a class of \textit{cardinal representatives} $R$ as a class of sets such that for each $\mu \in C$, there is a unique $x \in R$ satisfying $\abs{x} = \mu$.
 In this regard, he proves the following.

 \begin{theorem}[Theorem 1.1 of \cite{Pin74}] It is consistent with $\ZF$ that no class of cardinal representatives exists. \end{theorem}

-Pincus describes the class $\mathsf{DR}$ of cardinals $\mu$ such that $\mu = \abs{x}$ for some ordinal definable $x$ (see \cite{MS71}). $\mathsf{DR}$ then has a definable class of representatives: represent $\mu$ by the $x$ of least definition satisfying $\abs{x} = \mu$.
+Pincus describes the class $\mathsf{DR}$ of cardinals $\mu$ such that $\mu = \abs{x}$ for some ordinal definable $x$ (see \cite{MS71}). $\mathsf{DR}$ then has a definable class of representatives: represent $\mu$ by the $x$ of least definition\footnote{i.e. the first $x$ in the standard well-ordering of the ordinal definable sets} satisfying $\abs{x} = \mu$.
 Furthermore, $\mathsf{Df}$ is defined as the class of cardinals $\mu$ satisfying $\aleph_0 \not\leq \mu$, i.e. $\mathsf{Df}$ is the class of Dedekind-finite cardinals.
 Using this, Pincus proves the following theorem, which not only implies Theorem \ref{thm: no card rep} -- and hence that $\WF^x_{y2}$ can't be deduced from $\WF^x_{y3}$ by just choosing representatives for each cardinal -- but also implies that representatives can't even be chosen for the ``obvious" decreasing sequence that starts with a Dedekind cardinal and subtracts natural numbers.

 \begin{theorem}[Theorem 3 of \cite{Pin74}] It is consistent with $\ZF$ that there exists $\mu \in \mathsf{DR} \cap \mathsf{Df}$ such that $\set{\mu - n}_{n \in \bN}$ has no class of cardinal representatives. \end{theorem}